Bankruptcy: What Not to Do

 Common Mistakes People Make When Filing for Bankruptcy

 You want to make sure that everything goes as smoothly as possible when deciding to file for bankruptcy.
-A bankruptcy lawyer Memphis TN residents turn to for help can sit down with you and offer more detailed guidance after reviewing the specifics of your situation.
+A bankruptcy lawyer Memphis, TN residents turn to for help can sit down with you and offer more detailed guidance after reviewing the specifics of your situation.
 Everyone’s situation is unique, therefore the advice of a legal professional should be taken into account.
 At Darrell Castle and Associates, PLLP we have helped many of our fellow community members who faced great financial difficulty by handling their bankruptcy case.

-You will want to make every effort to avoiding the following mistakes that people commonly make when filing for bankruptcy.
+You will want to make every effort to avoid the following mistakes that people commonly make when filing for bankruptcy.
 By avoiding these pitfalls, you can help ensure that you are able to put the bankruptcy proceedings behind you as soon as possible.

 - Do Not File a Lawsuit: Any money obtained from a lawsuit will become part of your bankruptcy claim.
 If you file a lawsuit while in the bankruptcy process or even before, you risk only receiving a portion of the lawsuit settlement if you receive any of it at all.